shopware/docs/guides/installation/README.md

 ## Setting up your own environment

-Please refer to our [requirements](requirements.md) to install and configure the necessary services like a database and a webserver to a *nix system like Linux, macOS, wsl etc.
+Please refer to our [requirements](requirements.md) to install and configure the necessary services like a database and a webserver to a *nix system like Linux, macOS, WSL etc.

 After that you can setup Shopware as a Symfony flex project.
 [Guide](template.md)